kaushalbundel/kaushalbundel.com/content/posts/chatGPT-prompt-engineering-for-Developers-III.md

 +++

-# Basic Usage of LLM's
+# Basic Usage of LLM

 ```python